Tushar98644/ProjectHub/README.md

 Feel free to Open an [issue](https://github.com/Tushar98644/ProjectHub/issues/new/choose) on GitHub to request any additional features you might need for your use case.

 ## 🤝 Contributing to the Project
 If you wish to contribute to the project, we advise checking out the [CONTRIBUTING.md](https://github.com/Tushar98644/ProjectHub/blob/main/CONTRIBUTING.md) file as a starting point.
-We expect that you adhere to the guidelines mentioned in the CONTRIBUTING.md .
+We expect that you adhere to the guidelines mentioned in the CONTRIBUTING.md and [CODE_OF_CONDUCT.md](https://github.com/Tushar98644/ProjectHub/blob/main/CODE_OF_CONDUCT.md).

 ## 📜 License
 This software is open-source, licensed under the [MIT License](https://github.com/Tushar98644/ProjectHub/blob/main/LICENSE).